espressif/esp-idf/docs/en/api-guides/partition-tables.rst

 Overview
 --------

 A single ESP32's flash can contain multiple apps, as well as many different kinds of data (calibration data, filesystems, parameter storage, etc).
-For this reason a partition table is flashed to offset 0x8000 in the flash.
+For this reason a partition table is flashed to (:envvar:`default offset <CONFIG_PARTITION_TABLE_OFFSET>`) 0x8000 in the flash.

 Partition table length is 0xC00 bytes (maximum 95 partition table entries).
 An MD5 checksum is appended after the table data.
 If the partition table is signed due to `secure boot`, the signature is appended after the partition table.